Class: Anti-infectives, Miscellaneous

 Used subgingivally (extended-release insert) for treatment of adult periodontitis as an adjunct to scaling and root planing to reduce periodontal pocket depth;3 used as part of a periodontal maintenance program that includes good oral hygiene.3

 Prevention of Dental Caries

-Prevention of dental plaque and dental caries† when conventional oral hygiene measures are difficult or impossible, such as in patients with fractured jaws, periodontal surgery, or orthodontic treatments and in patients with seizure disorders, rheumatoid arthritis, mental retardation, and cerebral palsy.8 33 34 44
+Has been used as a topical oral solution for prevention of dental plaque and dental caries† when conventional oral hygiene measures are difficult or impossible, such as in patients with fractured jaws, periodontal surgery, or orthodontic treatments and in patients with seizure disorders, rheumatoid arthritis, mental retardation, and cerebral palsy.8 33 34 44

 Mucositis and Other Oral Complications in Individuals with Altered Immunocompetence

-Used to decrease incidence and severity of mucositis† and other oral complications† in patients with altered immunocompetence, including those undergoing bone marrow transplantation,10 11 14 20 21 radiation therapy,15 21 38 or chemotherapy.12 13 15 19 20 21 38
+Has been used as a topical oral solution to decrease incidence and severity of mucositis† and other oral complications† in patients with altered immunocompetence, including those undergoing bone marrow transplantation,10 11 14 20 21 radiation therapy,15 21 38 or chemotherapy.12 13 15 19 20 21 38

 Oropharyngeal Decontamination in Critically Ill Patients

-For oral hygiene and oropharyngeal decontamination in an attempt to decrease the incidence of nosocomial respiratory tract infections in critically ill patients†, including immunocompromised patients and those undergoing mechanical ventilation or heart surgery.19 21 39 85 86
+Has been used as a topical oral solution for oral hygiene and oropharyngeal decontamination in an attempt to decrease the incidence of nosocomial respiratory tract infections in critically ill patients†, including immunocompromised patients and those undergoing mechanical ventilation or heart surgery.19 21 39 85 86